Literature

 Norwegian - 97 pp - stories

-About the gothic, the mystical, and the contingent
+About the gothic, the mystical, the lingering, and the fleeting

 Story appears in: Joyland